Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

 \subsection{Related work}

-In recent years, there has been a surge in reviews addressing various aspects of \ac{HEP} \cite{abdughani2019supervised,guan2021quantum,stakia2021advances,blackman2022persistent,banerjee2023fifty}.
-Review \cite{abdughani2019supervised} delved into the realm of supervised deep learning applied to high-energy phenomenology, discussing specific use cases such as employing machine learning to explore new physics parameter spaces and utilizing graph neural networks for particle production and energy measurements at the \ac{LHC}.
-Meanwhile, paper \cite{guan2021quantum} provided an overview of the initial forays into quantum machine learning in the context of \ac{HEP} and offered insights into potential future applications.
+In recent years, there has been a surge in reviews addressing various aspects of \ac{HEP} \cite{abdughani2019supervised,guan2021quantum,stakia2021advances,banerjee2023fifty}.
+The review presented in \cite{abdughani2019supervised} delved into the realm of supervised \ac{DL} applied to high-energy phenomenology, discussing specific use cases such as employing \ac{ML} to explore new physics parameter spaces and utilizing graph neural networks for particle production and energy measurements at the \ac{LHC}.
+Meanwhile, paper \cite{guan2021quantum} provided an overview of the initial forays into quantum \ac{ML} in the context of \ac{HEP} and offered insights into potential future applications.
 In \cite{stakia2021advances}, an array of novel tools relevant to \ac{HEP} were introduced, complete with assessments of their performance, though there was limited discussion about future prospects.
-Lastly, the reviews \cite{blackman2022persistent,banerjee2023fifty} comprehensively examined both theoretical and experimental aspects of Jets such as triggering, data acquisition systems, propagation, interactions, and related phenomena in \ac{HEP}.
+Lastly, the review \cite{banerjee2023fifty} comprehensively examined both theoretical and experimental aspects of Jets such as triggering, data acquisition systems, propagation, interactions, and related phenomena in \ac{HEP}.

-Table \ref{tab:rw} provided assesses how the proposed review aligns with previous research in the field of \ac{HEP}.
-Based on the assessment, it appears that our proposed review aims to comprehensively cover a wide range of topics in the field of ML and DL-based \ac{HEP}, including Jet preliminaries, taxonomy of \ac{HEP}, available Jet datasets, Jet image preprocessing, quantum machine learning, DL models for Jet images, classification techniques, Jet image \ac{DL} applications, and research gaps/future directions.
+Table \ref{tab:rw} assesses how the proposed review aligns with previous research in the field of \ac{HEP}.
+Based on the assessment, it appears that our proposed review aims to comprehensively cover a wide range of topics related to the ML and DL-based in \ac{HEP}, including Jet preliminaries, taxonomy of \ac{HEP}, available Jet datasets, Jet tagging preprocessing, quantum \ac{ML}, \ac{DL} models for Jet tagging, classification techniques, Jet tagging \ac{DL} applications, and research gaps/future directions.
 This suggests that the proposed review aims to provide a comprehensive overview of the current state of research in \ac{HEP} and potential avenues for future work.